Credit History vs. Credit Score: What Are The Differences?

 What Is Credit History?

 Credit history records an individual’s use and repayment of debt.
-It captures information such as the types, amounts, lengths, and payment history on loans or credit cards.
+It captures the types, amounts, lengths, and payment history on loans or credit cards.
 Credit bureaus compile the data to develop a score that lenders access when assessing loan applications.
 A person’s credit history reflects their ability to repay debts promptly, making it a factor in obtaining credit from financial institutions.

 Does Your Credit History Reset?